Lyberta/Singularity/Evidence/Info.md

 * URL: [link](https://www.reddit.com/r/solarpunk/comments/1e70usb/singularity_movement/)
 * `Reddit.png` - Jews are so afraid of me that they added link to this repo to global Reddit filters.

+## Fur Affinity

+* `FurAffinity.png` - Jews are so afraid of me that I can't even post journal entries.